 - A level of the explanatory variable that does not receive an active treatment; they may receive no treatment or a placebo

 - A group that receives what, to them, appears to be a treatment, but actually is neutral and does not contain any active treatment (e.g., a sugar pill in a medication study)

 Example: Vitamin B Energy Study Section

-Researchers want to know if adult women who consume a drink that is high in vitamin B-12 have increased energy.
-They obtain a representative sample of adult women.
-All of the women are given a drink that they are told to consume every morning.
+Researchers want to know if adults who consume a drink that is high in vitamin B-12 have increased energy.
+They obtain a representative sample of adults.
+All participants are given a drink that they are told to consume every morning.
 They are not told what is in the drink.
-Half of the women are given a drink that is high in vitamin B-12 while the other half are given a drink that tastes the same but contains no vitamin B-12.
+Half are given a drink that is high in vitamin B-12 while the other half are given a drink that tastes the same but contains no vitamin B-12.

 The participants who received the drink with no vitamin B-12 are the placebo group.
 The purpose of the placebo group in this study is to make the two groups equivalent except for the presence of the vitamin B-12.
 By comparing these two groups, the researchers will be able to determine what impact the vitamin B-12 had on the response variable.
 We could also say that this served as a control group because this group did not receive any active ingredients.